Diversity, Equity, and Inclusion

 “McLane Middleton’s Diversity, Equity, and Inclusion Committee focuses on increasing diversity and inclusion at all levels, monitoring firm progress and recommending actions to be taken to meet the goal of developing and maintaining an equitable and diverse workplace.”

-– Linda Johnson, Chair of McLane Middleton’s Diversity, Equity, and Inclusion Committee
+– Shiva Karimi, Chair of McLane Middleton’s Diversity, Equity, and Inclusion Committee

 Promotion of a more diverse employee population continues to be at the forefront of the firm’s strategic plan.
 This effort begins at the top with the firm’s Management Committee and Executive Director, and extends to the Hiring Committee and the Diversity, Equity, and Inclusion Committee.

 New Hampshire’s geographic location in northern New England can make meeting some diversity goals challenging, but fuels our motivation to continue our efforts.